-Our fees cover the work required to complete the sale or purchase of your property: dealing with registering you at the Land Registry and remitting the Stamp Duty (Land Tax) payment on purchase cases (SDLT).
+Our fees cover all work required to complete the sale or purchase of your property: dealing with registering your name at the Land Registry and filing the Stamp Duty Land Tax payment on purchase cases (SDLT).

 This amount will vary depending on your purchase price.
-The tax due can be calculated by a trained accountant.
-Or an initial indication can be obtained from HM Revenue & Customs’ online calculator tool.
+An initial indication can be obtained from HM Revenue & Customs’ online calculator tool.